element-hq/synapse/docs/usage/configuration/config_documentation.md

 * `idp_name` (string): A user-facing name for this identity provider, which is used to offer the user a choice of login mechanisms.

-* `idp_icon` (string|null): An optional icon for this identity provider, which is presented by clients and Synapse’s own IdP picker page.
+* `idp_icon` (string|null): An optional icon for this identity provider, which is presented by clients and Synapse's own IdP picker page.
 If given, must be an MXC URI of the format `mxc://<server-name>/<media-id>`.
 (An easy way to obtain such an MXC URI is to upload an image to an (unencrypted) room and then copy the URL from the source of the event.)
 Defaults to `null`.

 * `idp_brand` (string|null): An optional brand for this identity provider, allowing clients to style the login flow according to the identity provider in question.
 See the [spec](https://spec.matrix.org/latest/) for possible options here.
 Defaults to `null`.